 Some of the leading solutions include Sellbrite, SellerCloud, and BigCommerce.

 Custom content remains a valuable driver for eCommerce engagement.
 It’s often the best way for a potential customer to learn about your product.

 It has become such an important marketing strategy that 78% of Chief Marketing Officers consider custom content to be the future of marketing.
 A good content strategy should attract more people to follow your brand on social media and increase conversions significantly.

-E-commerce marketers will increasingly look to interactive content as part of their strategy.
-Consider adding videos of your products since 60% of consumers prefer watching a product video over reading a description.
+Marketers will increasingly look to interactive content as part of their strategy.
+Consider adding videos of your products, as 60% of consumers prefer watching a product video over reading a description.
 Furthermore, they are up to 85% more likely to purchase after watching the video.

 The average voice search is done quite differently than standard typed queries.
 Where one might type "best sushi restaurants Albuquerque," the voice search will be formed as a question in natural speech: "What's the best place for sushi in Albuquerque?”

 It’s also important to understand the relationship between the form of the question posed and the customer’s intent to purchase.
 What, who and how questions generally seek information and would, therefore, be used more in the research phase of a purchase.
 When and where questions may suggest a readiness to buy.

 These are general guidelines to think about and not hard and fast rules.
 For instance, a question asking "What is the best price for an iPhone X?" is an indication that the customer is closer to purchasing than a question like "What is the difference between an iPhone X and a Galaxy S9?"

 In order to capitalize on this trend, companies will need to adapt.
 Content should be written conversationally to answer the possible questions customers may be asking and take into account the intent behind a question.
 The future of web content is less and less about keywords and more and more about context and semantics.